jaason-shi/learning-hub-user-documentation/docs/task1.md

     !!! info
         You can also see the maximum nmber of people that can be enrolled in each group and check if that group has been filled.

-    !!! success
-        You have successfully enrolled into a group with your classmates.

 6. **Click** Activities in the navbar to open up a dropdown menu.

     ![Click Activiites in the navbar](photos/enroll-group/activities-dropdown.png){width="450"}